The Zula Patrol

 The Zula Patrol is an American animated children's television series that aired from September 2005 to June 2008.
-It was produced by Kambooteron Productions, Gotham Entertainment and The Hatchery and distributed by American Public Television to PBS stations within the United States.
-The series is about a group of aliens that travel the galaxies to learn about science and space exploration.
+Targeted at preschoolers to 2nd graders.
+It was produced by PBS station UNC-TV, Kambooteron Productions, Gotham Entertainment and The Hatchery and distributed by American Public Television to PBS stations within the United States.
+The series is about a group of aliens that travel the Solar System in a flying saucer, teaching viewers about astronomy, physics, chemistry, and also life lessons.
+Many episodes revolve around their attempts to thwart the evil Dark Truder's plans.
+Also, the show includes interactions with planets and moons in the Solar System, who are depicted with faces.

 The series also aired reruns and a marathon on Qubo.